Clement Vismara

-Blessed Father Clement Vismara (September 6, 1897, Agrate Brianza, Lombardy Italy – June 15, 1988, Mong Ping, Burma) was an Italian priest and missionary.
+Blessed Father Clement Vismara (September 6, 1897 – June 15, 1988) was an Italian priest and missionary.

 He is venerated by the Roman Catholic Church.

 He spent 65 of his 91 years in forests of Burma assisting Akhà and Ikò tribal peoples, particularly children and widows.

 Biography

 Early life

 Clement Vismara was born in Agrate Brianza; his parents were Attilio Egidio Vismara (1865–1905), a saddler, and Stella Annunziata Porta (1872–1902), a seamstress.
 He was the fifth child after his brothers Egidio, Carlo, and Francesco, and his sister Maria.
 He prematurely lost his mother first, who died in childbirth when the sixth brother, Luigi, was born in 1902, and then lost his father in 1905.
 He was entrusted to the care of relatives, attended school, and then, in 1913, entered the Seminary of St. Peter Martyr (Seveso, Milan).

 On September 21, 1916, during World War I, he was called up and sent to the front as a private of the 80th Infantry Regiment Brigade Rome.
 He fought on Mount Maio and Adamello.
 He was honorably discharged on November 6, 1919, with three medals for bravery and the rank of sergeant major.